 The other cooking class I took in Thailand was in the region near Nam Tan Sot village.
 On this excursion, we were able to see how rice was planted as well as visit an organic garden to learn about local vegetables and spices.

-One of the reasons I love Holland America so much is that they also offer a plethora of activities, not only as excursions, but on the ship, too.
+One of the reasons I love Holland America so much is that they also offer a plethora of activities, not only as excursions but also on the ship.
 Those activities include a lot of cooking classes.
 In fact, two guest chefs were aboard the Holland America Maasdam when I joined them for a 20-day Southeast Asia cruise.

 Chef Diep was from Vietnam, and we have actually become great friends.
 The other chef was from Thailand, so I was able to sit in on a couple of his classes as well as a special dinner.
 Let me just say that when Holland America puts on a special dinner, it is spectacular!

-This recipe is an easier version for the pad Thai noodle recipe that is so popular all over the world.
-Let’s face it – we can’t make complicated meals every night of the week, but I think you’ll find the flavor of this easy recipe rivals your local Thai restaurant.
+This recipe is an easier version of the Pad Thai noodle recipe that is so popular all over the world.
+Let's face it - we can't make complicated meals every night of the week, but I think you'll find the flavor of this easy recipe rivals your local Thai restaurant.
 I hope you enjoy it.

 Pad Thai Noodle Recipe